junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Michael gestures at his body. "'Sam is the difficult one?'
 You want to switch?
 This one hasn't stopped wrestling inside.
 But guess what, I keep him down just fine."

 "Dean, if you can hear us," Charlie speaks, edging closer to Michael, raising her voice, "remember you're not fighting alone.
-We are all here with you, for you, like a whole big PvP game, you're not fighting Michael one-on-one.
+We are all here with you, for you, like a whole big PvP game; you're not fighting Michael one-on-one.
 He doesn't realize that, that's why he'll lose!"

 Michael turns to her, making a Darth Vader choking gesture.
 "You talk too much, girl."
 He says with a low voice.
 "That's why we like it quiet, the way it used to be, before the creation."

 Charlie chokes in the invisible grip on her neck.
 The transparent figure flickers worse.
 "Dean --" she begs, but no more words come out.
 Her shape slowly loses focus.

-The grip loosens, then, as sudden as it begins.
-Charlie coughs and struggles with, "I'm okay, I'm okay." when Jo giving her a hand.
+The grip loosens, then, as suddenly as it begins.
+Charlie coughs and struggles with, "I'm okay, I'm okay," when Jo gives her a hand.

 Lucifer glances at Michael, who's frowning at his disobedient right hand, smirking, "Having guest issue, too?"